sonuj/Traya-Chat/README.md

    2. Logout functionality
    3. Register with different email id and start chatting with any of the user
    4. Chat history will be present even after logout for any of the user.
+4. Firebase integration
+   1. Authentication
+   2. Used Firestore database for storing chat